Ureshii7/ReTime/README.md

 ## How To Use

-1. Install the extension from AMO.
+1. Install the extension from AMO :- https://addons.mozilla.org/addon/retime/
 2. Open a YouTube video
 3. Click the ⚙️ settings icon
 4. Toggle ReTime ON/OFF